NFCsamurai/RNA-TOoL/README.md

 ## Features
 - Shows How Many Feathers🪶 You Need To Complet That Clothing Item / Accessory
 - Need to Know Where All The Pigeons Are?
-Now You Now
+Now You Know

 # Ahhhhh